What is plastic?

 What about compostable plastics?

 Regarding compostable plastic sorting, there is a wide variety of logos which are not always that clear.
-The consumer needs to study the logos carefully to be sure that the object is really suitable for home composting.
 Warning: plastic that can be home composted can be composted in industrial facilities, but the opposite is not true.